suhai/EastHalo/README.md

   <strong>A Clone of a Univeristy Registration Web Application</strong>
 </div>

-The Application can be found here: [EastHalo](https://easthalo.herokuapp.com/)
+The deployed application can be found here: [EastHalo](https://easthalo.herokuapp.com/)

 ## Table of Content
 - [Overview](#overview)